scipion-em/docs/docs/scipion-modes/how-to-install.rst

     /path/for/scipion/scipion3 install -p scipion-em-xmipp  | tee -a install.log

+If any error arise, check `install.log` file for errors.

 .. note::
   For HPC clusters the above command should not have installed (compiled) Xmipp.
 You need to compile it manually following `those steps <https://i2pc.github.io/docs/Installation/Installations/index.html#installation-for-hpc-clusters>`__